maheshsabnis/blazeclan_exp/reactjsapp/README.md

 # Date: 04-10-2021
 - Dispatch an action from the Click event of the row.
 THis action will accept the selected row data as input parameter.
 The selected data must be queried in to the store using the reducer object and the queries data from the store must be shown in the createdepartmentredux component so that, it can be updated.
 - When the Save button is clicked, the updated record must be send back to store and must be shown in the  ListDepartmetsReduxComponent again.

+# Date : 05-10-2021
+- MOdify the Saga App for following
+    - MAke sure that update and delete actions are included
+    - MAke sure that if the ajax call failed then the error action is dispatched